 - Ban of Russian Central Bank transactions and freeze of Central Bank assets in the EU.

-- Targeted sanctions, export controls, a ban on export financing as well as travel bans towards 1236 persons (including Mr. Putin and Mr. Lavrov) and 115 entities.
+- Targeted sanctions, export controls, a ban on export financing as well as travel bans towards 1473 persons (including Mr. Putin and Mr. Lavrov) and 205

 - EU Member States banks cannot hold bank accounts of Russian individuals or entities, also if only Russian-based, exceeding 100.000 euros.

-- Prohibition of the export of dual-use goods, technological items and small arms, as well as other goods falling under the anti-torture Regulation.
+- Prohibition of the export of dual-use goods, technological items and small arms, as well as other goods falling under the anti-torture Regulation as well as the transit of such items from the EU through the Russian territory.

 - Measures in the field of visas against Russia: complete suspension of the Visa Facilitation Agreement concluded between the EU and the Russian Federation.
 Application on the Guide Lines issued by the Commission on general Visa issuance in relation to Russian applicants.

-- Prohibition on crypto assets furthered tightened by banning all crypto-asset wallets, accounts, or custody services, irrespective of the amount of the wallet (Prohibition on providing certain services to the Government of the Russian Federation or to bodies, entities or legal entities established in Russia is also extended to architectural, engineering, legal and IT consultancy services).
+- Prohibition on crypto assets furthered tightened by banning all crypto-asset wallets, accounts, or custody services, irrespective of the amount of the wallet.

 - EU airspace has been closed to all Russian-owned, Russian-registered, Russian-controlled aircraft.
 Russian-registered vessels, including those that changed to another flag on or after 24.2.2022, are banned from accessing EU ports.
 Russian and Belarusian road transport undertaking are also banned to prevent them from transporting goods by road within the EU.

-- Russia Today (RT), Sputnik EU for Rossiya RTR / RTR Planeta, Rossiya 24 / Russia 24 and TV Centre International have been banned from broadcasting in the EU.
+- Russia Today (RT), Sputnik EU for Rossiya RTR / RTR Planeta, Rossiya 24 / Russia 24 and TV Centre International, NTV/NTV Mir, Rossiya 1, REN TV and Pervyi Kanal RT Arabic and Sputnik Arabic are banned from broadcasting in the EU.

-- Prohibition of all transactions with certain state-owned companies whntrolled by the Russian State.
+- Prohibition of all transactions with certain state-owned companies which are already subject to refinancing restrictions.

 - Prohibition of any transactions with a legal person, entity or body established outside the Union whose proprietary rights are directly or indirectly owned for more than 50% by an entity listed.